 And this year, I’m trying something new.
 For the first time ever, I’m decluttering my home in nearly live-time.
 I thought maybe it could help some of you to see before & after photos of the cleaning sessions that are slowly transforming my home back to a clutter-free state.

 AND!
-T0 make it easier for us to keep in touch so we can encourage each other better, I started a secret Facebook group!
-In this group, members will be able to support and encourage each other, share before & after photos, and ask questions about their specific situations.
+T0 make it easier for us to keep in touch so we can encourage each other better, I started a private Facebook group!
+In this group, members are able to support and encourage each other, share before & after photos, and ask questions about their specific situations.

 I know that we can free ourselves from the chaos as we turn our homes into soft & relaxing places to land.
 No mess is too small and no house is too far gone.
 So will you join me this winter?